cetic/helm-fadi/README.md

 ## Introduction

-This [Helm](https://github.com/kubernetes/helm) chart installs [fadi](https://github.com/fadi) in a Kubernetes cluster.
+This [Helm](https://github.com/kubernetes/helm) chart installs [fadi](https://github.com/cetic/fadi) in a Kubernetes cluster.
-You can optionally enable/disable big data frameworks of fadi.
+You can optionally enable/disable components of fadi.

 ## Prerequisites